-Like David, you can encourage yourself and trust the Lord.
-You can affirm your faith and trust in His healing power saying:
+Like David, you can affirm your faith and trust in His healing power by saying:

 “Why art thou cast down, O my soul? and why art thou disquieted within me? hope thou in God: for I shall yet praise him, who is the health of my countenance, and my God” (Psalm 42:11, NKJV).

-And even if you feel that everything is going wrong.
-When you feel like you’re doing your best and praying, but your health is still failing, you can say as David did:
+And even if you feel that everything is going wrong—that you’re doing your best and praying, but your health is still failing—you can say as David did:

 “My flesh and my heart may fail, but God is the strength of my heart and my portion forever” (Psalms 73:26, NKJV).

-You can trust God even in these hard times because we know that one day, God will fulfil His ultimate promise to us.
-The promise of giving us a body that will never again become sick.
-A body that will never grow old.
-When He’ll save us from this world of sin and suffering, once and for all (1 Corinthians 15:53–55).
+You can trust God even in these hard times because one day, God will fulfill His ultimate promise to us—the promise of saving us from this world of sin and suffering.
+And the promise of giving us a body that will never again become sick or grow old (1 Corinthians 15:53–55).